 Aqua culture is a vast growing industry.
 The diets of farmed fish are specially designed to meet their nutritional needs and is unique to each species of fish.
 It contains all the necessary nutrients to keep them healthy and growing.
 It is extruded and are in the form of dried pellets.
 Maize, wheat, bran and rice is only a few of the raw materials used to extrude aqua feed.

 “The global aquaculture market size is expected to reach a value of up to USD 274.8 billion by 2025.”

-Pet food are specifically designed for the pet it is intended for, e.g. cats, dogs etc. Also, the recipes are developed for the size and age of the pets.
+Pet food and treats are specifically designed for the pet it is intended for, e.g. cats, dogs etc. Also, the recipes are developed for the size and age of the pets.
 By using twin screw extruders, the ingredients are fully cooked to ensure the pet’s digestive system will absorb the needed nutrients.

 “Twin-screw extruders enable you to consistently produce optimal quality, highly digestible and nutritional foods and feeds.”

 Extrusion is used to produce granular snail bait pellets.
 It is developed to be placed around walkways and gardens to control snails.
 Metaldehyde is the active ingredient used in most snail baits.
 The active ingredients are mixed with milled maize or other starch-based products and a few other ingredients.
 It is then extruded into pellets, dried in a cooler and then packaged.